Espanyol Season Preview: Will an increased workload affect their league finish?

 It is difficult to predict exactly where this team will end up.
 Last season everything worked perfectly for the club, as Ruby’s tactics seemed to work wonders with the players he had at hand.
 With the coach gone and Gallego in charge, as well as an increased workload with Europa League games, one should expect them to drop down the table.

-A top ten finish is not out of question though, but that requires a few things.
-For one, Calero needs to step up and take over Hermoso’s position and significance in the team, Iglesias has to maintain his excellent form from last year, and Gallego needs to tweak the tactics so that Espanyol do not become too similar to last year.
-The other teams in the league are aware of their threats now as opposed to last year, and will be ready to counter them.
-These are three big question marks, and it would not be surprising if Espanyol end up in the bottom half of the table.
+A top 10 finish is not out of question though, but that requires a few things.
+For one, Calero needs to step up and take over Hermoso’s position and significance in the team, the team desperately needs a striker given Iglesias' departure, and Gallego needs to tweak the tactics so that Espanyol do not become too similar to last year.
+The other teams in the league are well aware of their threats now as opposed to last year, and will be ready to counter them.
+These are three big question marks, and especially the complete absence of a goalscorer will hurt them.
+Therefore, it would not be surprising if Espanyol end up in the bottom half of the table this season.